crunchy-devops/tmcad-sonar/README.md

 # tmcad-sonar
-Basic functions of tmcad checked by SonarQube
+Basic TMCAD functions were analyzed using SonarQube.